 - We have written the quantity of interest (in our case $\pi$ ) as an expectation (a probability is a special case of an expectation as $\mathbb{P}(A) = \mathbb{E}[\mathbb{I}A]$ where $\mathbb{I}A(x)$ is the indicator function which takes value 1 if $x \in A$ and 0 otherwise). - We have replaced this algebraic representation of the quantity of interest with a sample approximation.
 The strong law of large numbers guaranteed that the sample approximation converges to the algebraic representation, and thus to the quantity of interest.
-Furthermore, the central limit theorem allows us to assess the speed of convergence.
+Furthermore, the central limit theorem (Theorem B.3) allows us to assess the speed of convergence.

-Of course we'd never use a method like this one to estimate $\pi$ , there are much faster ways of getting good estimates.
+Of course we'd never use a method like this one to estimate $\pi$ ; there are much faster ways of getting good estimates.
 Indeed, the rate of convergence here illustrates that these methods can be really computationally intensive.
-One major advantage of such methods, as we shall see, is that the rate of convergence of Monte Carlo estimates of expectations is independent of the dimension of the space on which the integral is defined - unlike more traditional approaches to numerical integration - and it is for hard problems in which other methods fail to produce any meaningful solution that simulation-based strategies are most useful.
+One major advantage of such methods, as we shall see, is that the rate of convergence of Monte Carlo estimates of expectations is independent of the dimension of the space on which the integral is defined,